c3lang/c3docs-old/docs/errorhandling.md

 ##### Default values

-A function returning an optional type may be followed by an `??` and an expression.
-The expression on the right hand side will be returned if the left hand side returns an optional result value.
+It is possible to replace an optional value with using the binary `??` operator.
+The expression on the right-hand side will be returned if the left-hand side returns an optional result value:

 ```
 fn int testDefault()